flightstats/hub/README.md

 Some channel metadata can be updated.
 The update format looks much like the channel create format (currently, only `ttlDays`, `description` and `tags` can be updated).
 Each of these fields is optional.
-Attempting to change other fields will result in a 400 error.

 **V2 Note**:
 While PUT is shown here, the V1 PATCH to http://hub/channel/channelname is still supported.